jmartinsjrbr/introduction_to_microbiomics/README.md

 1-	Download and install VirtualBox from: https://www.virtualbox.org/wiki/Downloads and select the proper version according to host's OS;

-2-	Download and install Oracle VM VirtualBox extension pack from https://download.virtualbox.org/virtualbox/6.1.28/Oracle_VM_VirtualBox_Extension_Pack-6.1.28.vbox-extpack ;
+2-	Download and install Oracle VM VirtualBox extension pack from: https://download.virtualbox.org/virtualbox/6.1.28/Oracle_VM_VirtualBox_Extension_Pack-6.1.28.vbox-extpack ;

 3-	To import VM image, open VirtualBox, go to **File** menu and select **Import Appliance**.
 Next, in the following window, keep *Local File System* selected in **Options** drop-down menu and search for VM image you have download from: